ritaturk/xenko-docs/manual/getting-started/scene-navigation.md

    _Scene orientation gizmo_

 You’ve explored how to navigate through a scene.
-Next we'll show you how to move and rotate your entities, see [Manage entities in a scene](manage-entities-in-a-scene.md).
+Next we'll show you how to move and rotate your entities, see [Positioning entities](positioning-entities.md).